sparsh-ai/codelabs-base/codelabs/how-to-setup-your-own-codelab-site.md

 summary: In this tutorial, we will learn how to setup our own tutorial repositories using codelab and git actions.
-id: how-to-create-your-own-codelab-automated
+id: how-to-setup-your-own-codelab-site
-categories: Gitaction
+categories: Gitaction, Web
 tags: medium
 status: Published
 authors: Sparsh A.
 Feedback Link: https://github.com/sparsh-ai/codelabs/issues

-# How to create your own codelab (automated)
+# How to setup your own codelab site (automated)

 <!-- ------------------------ -->
 ## Prepare your Tutorial